 I have several of these glitter caddy’s from Craftprojectideas.com, and that is the glitter I used.
 They have one specifically with fun neon colors that you can pick up at your local Wal-Mart.

 Below you can see how the lightning bug is assembled on the clothespin.

-I hot glued a magnet to the back of the clothespin so we could hang it on the fridge when Lila isn't playing with it.
+I hot glued a magnet to the back of the clothespin so we could hang it on the fridge when my daughter isn’t playing with it.
 You could also just use the clothespin to attach it to something.